 Augmentative and Alternative Communication: An approach designed to support, enhance, or supplement the communication of individuals who are not independent verbal communicators in all situations.

-Autism or Autism Spectrum Disorder (ASD): Refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviours, speech and non-verbal communication.
+Autism: Refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviours, speech and non-verbal communication.

 Bilingual: The ability to speak two or more languages fluently.